zwintox/CSharp-GradeBookApplication/README.md

 	- [ ] Make the `BaseGradeBook` class abstract
 		- [ ] Add the `abstract` keyword to the `BaseGradeBook` declarition.

-- [ ] Add support for weighted GPAs *Note: Code will stop compiling once the constructor is updated until after changes are made in `Program.Main` are complete*
+- [ ] Add support for weighted GPAs
-	- [ ] Add a property named 'IsWeighted' of type `bool` to `BaseGradeBook` located in the `GradeBooks` directory.
+	- [ ] Add `IsWeighted` property to `BaseGradeBook`
-		- [ ] Create a new public property `IsWeighted` of type `bool` in `BaseGradeBook`
+		- [ ] Create a new `bool` property named `IsWeighted` in `BaseGradeBook`
+			- This should use the public access modifier.
+			- This should be of type `bool`.
+			- This should be named `IsWeighted`.

+	- [ ] Refactor constructor of `BaseGradeBook`
+		_Note, once this group of tasks is begun the code will compile until the entire group of tasks is complete._
-		- [ ] Change the `BaseGradeBook` constructor to accept a `bool` for the second parameter.
+		- [ ] Add a `bool` to the `BaseGradeBook` constructor
+			- This should be of type `bool`.
+			- This should be the second parameter.
-		- [ ] Set the `IsWeighted` property using the `bool` parameter.
+		- [ ] Add a `bool` to the `RankedGradeBook` constructor
+			- This should be of type `bool`.
+			- This should be the second parameter.
-		- [ ] Update the `RankedGradeBook` and `StandardGradeBook` constructors to also have the same `bool` parameter.
-(Don't forget to add the bool to base constructor call after the constructor declaration!)
+			- This will require the the bool added to the call to the base constructor.
+		- [ ] Update `StartingUserInterface.CreateCommand` condition
+			- Change the condition checking if `parts` is not equal to 3 to be is not equal to 4.
-		- [ ] Update the `BaseGradeBook.GetGPA` method to add 1 point to GPAs of `Honors` and `DuelEnrolled` students when `IsWeighted` is true.
+		- [ ] Update `StartingUserInterface.CreateCommand` to accept `IsWeighted`
+			- This should use `parts[3]` for the last parameter where the gradebooks are instantiated.
+			- Update the message provided by this condition to write to console "Command not valid, Create requires a name, type of gradebook, if it's weighted (true / false).".

+	- [ ] Update `BaseGradeBook` constructor
-	- [ ] Update `StartingUserInterface`, located in the `UserInterfaces` directory, to support `IsWeighted`
+		- [ ] Set the `IsWeighted` parameter using the `bool` parameter.

-		- [ ] Update `CreateCommand` to accept a third value of `true` or `false` to set `IsWeighted` via the gradebook constructors.
+	- [ ] Update `BaseGradeBook.GetGPA`
-		- [ ] Update the condition that checks the number of parts to check if the number of parts is not equal to 4.
-		- [ ] Update the error message to also mention that is weighted is required as well.
+		- [ ] Add 1 point to GPA when student is `Honors` or `DualEnrolled`.

-		- [ ] Create a new variable to containing if or if not the gradebook should be weighted set by the last part of the command. *Hint: you should convert the provided `string` into a `bool`
-		- [ ] Update both Gradebook Instantiations to use our new command value to set `IsWeighted`.
+	- [ ] Update `HelpCommand`
 		- [ ] Change where the `HelpCommand` outlines the "create" command to say "Create 'Name' 'Type' 'Weighted' - Creates a new gradebook where 'Name' is the name of the gradebook, 'Type' is what type of grading it should use, and 'Weighted' is whether or not grades should be weighted (true or false).".

 ## What Now?